actions/setup-python/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Windows
 - [ ] Mac

+If applicable, please specify if you're using a container

 **Python Versions**
 Please list all of the effected versions of Python (`3.8.2`, etc.)